mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 There's plenty of outcomes from a Big Picture EventStorming, the most obvious is the collective learning that happens when the different perspective are merged in a flow of events that _has to be consistent_ in order to support storytelling.

-### Big Picture EventStorming structure
+## Big Picture EventStorming structure

-To make things clearer, let's see the main steps in the workshop structure.
+To make things clearer, let's see the main steps in the workshop structure, focusing mainly on the steps that provide key insights to Bounded Contexts discovery.
+[FIXME: decide what to do with the steps which are not relevant]

-#### Step 1.
+### Step 1.
 Chaotic Exploration.
 This is where workshop participants explore the domain, writing verbs at past tense on sticky notes (usually orange), and place them on the wall, attempting to follow a timeline.

 The key trick here is that nobody knows the whole story.
 Imagine we're exploring the domain of conference organization[^CALM]: there will be roles that know about strategy and market positioning, others specialized in dealing with primadonna speakers, plus a variety of other specialists or partners dealing with video coverage, catering, promotional materials and so on.